israveri/kickstart/README.md

 My dev machines orchestrations seemed like a great excuse to try [**Ansible**](https://www.ansible.com).

+## Requirements

+You'll need to install the following packages prior to running the setup script:

+ * ansible
+ * python

 ## Running

 **Obs**.: This script assumes **Arch Linux** and will break running on any other distro as it uses both pacman (Arch's package manager) and aur (Arch's User Repository for community packages) modules.